sleuth-io/sleuth-gitbook-docs/integrations-1/impact-sources/metrics/appdynamics.md

 1. Click on **Integrations** in the left sidebar, then on **Metric Trackers**.
 2. In the AppDynamics integration card, click **disable**.

-TheAppDynamics integration is disconnected and no longer available to any projects within that organization.
+The AppDynamics integration is disconnected and no longer available to any projects within that organization.
 Any project-level modifications you made to the AppDynamics integration will be lost.